 Boots always seem to get more done than shoes.
 While shoes are busy arguing semantics in a boardroom, boots are out in the garage welding shit.
 Shoes spend their weekend shanking golf balls while boots are going over, around and through every surface on earth.
 Truth is, shoes were for buzz-cut boys playing acoustic guitar until boots and mop tops came over from England and started a revolution.
 Boots have long belonged to the movers and shakers of history, and dammit if they’re not going to keep going.
-We picked our favorite boots in more than eight types to keep every man moving.
-Now get to it.
+Eight types of boots, three choices each.
+Hop to it.

 The Chelsea Boot

 Chelsea boots began life in England in the mid-19th century and didn’t stray far from home until recently.
 The elasticized wonders were a staple of the mid-’60s mod scene and protected the feet of seemingly every British invader from John to Ringo.
 Recently they’ve seen a revival on many of menswear’s best dressed.

 Who to Channel: those four Liverpudlians

 Pairings: anything from denim to suit trousers (just keep things tapered at the ankle); a ravenous fanbase